770 Eastern Parkway: Visiting dignitaries

+Usage

 The original building is part of a larger block maintained by the Agudas Chasidei Chabad.
 This block includes the larger synagogue, a Kollel (Kollel Tiferes Zekeinim), and the community's library.
 It also houses the offices of the secretariat of the Lubavitch Movement and other offices.

 770 is an iconic site considered holy by members of the Chabad movement.
 It attracts thousands of visitors from around the world every year.
 The building is recognized as an Orthodox Jewish synagogue, which is open to all people, with a men's section on the ground floor and a women's section on the floor above it.
 On Shabbat and holidays, smaller prayer groups can be found congregating throughout the building, including the lobby and office used by the Rebbe within the original 770 building.

 The synagogue's official name is "Congregation Lubavitch of Agudas Chasidei Chabad".

-A dispute over the legal ownership of 770 Eastern Parkway resulted in a court decision giving ownership to Merkos L'Inyonei Chinuch and Agudas Chasidei Chabad.
+Ownership dispute and discovery of unauthorized underground expansion

+Since at least the 2000s, the synagogue, located under 784 and 788 Eastern Parkway, has been subject to a dispute between the Agudas Chasidei Chabad (the umbrella organization for the worldwide Chabad-Lubavitch movement) and the Gabbaim, who are Messianic Chasidim and control day-to-day operations of the main synagogue.
+Though a court ruling in 2006 decided that full ownership of 770 belongs to Agudas Chasidei Chabad, ongoing legal disputes have prevented either party from altering the structure.

+In December 2023, an unauthorized underground digging was discovered connecting the main synagogue to a nearby unused mikveh.
+The New York Times reported that the tunnel was part of an attempted expansion of 770.
+In response, Chabad leadership closed the women's balcony on the floor above until the tunnel could be filled in and called in construction crews to flood the expansion with concrete.
+When workers tried to fill the tunnel on January 8, 2024, clashes broke out between Chabad messianists, who tried to prevent the tunnel from being filled, and the New York City Police Department (NYPD).
+The NYPD arrested nine people, and the building was temporarily closed pending a structural safety review.
+Footage of the January 8 incident and tunnel went viral on social media.

 Building

-Main Synagogue
+Main synagogue

 The building contains a stairway that leads to the main synagogue.
 The synagogue is underground, and is considered part of 770, although it technically is mostly under 784 and 788.

 Central Lubavitcher Yeshiva

-The building contains a Yeshiva with approximately 1000 students.
+The building contains a Yeshiva with approximately 1,000 students.
 The Yeshiva is a part of a group of Yeshivot called Tomchei Tmimim, started by the 5th Chabad Rebbe Sholom Dovber Schneersohn of Lubavitch.